MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.110.md

 ##### § 457.110 Fig crop insurance provisions. #####

-Link to an amendment published at 89 FR 53835, June 27, 2024.

-The Fig Crop Insurance Provisions for the 2001 and succeeding crop years are as follows:
+The Fig Crop Insurance Provisions for the 2025 and succeeding crop years are as follows:

 United States Department of AgricultureFederal Crop Insurance CorporationFig Crop Provisions

-If a conflict exists among the policy provisions, the order of priority is as follows: (1) The Catastrophic Risk Protection Endorsement, if applicable; (2) the Special Provisions; (3) these Crop Provisions; and (4) the Basic Provisions with (1) controlling (2), etc.
+In return for your payment of premium and administrative fee for the coverage, these Fig Crop Provisions will be attached to and made part of the Common Crop Insurance Policy, Basic Provisions (Basic Provisions) subject to the terms and conditions in your policy.

 1. Definitions

 *Harvest.* The picking of the figs from the trees or ground by hand or machine for the purpose of removal from the orchard.

-*Interplanted.* Acreage on which two or more crops are planted in any form of alternating or mixed pattern.
+*Interplanted.* In lieu of the definition in section 1 of the Basic Provisions, acreage on which two or more crops are planted in any form of alternating or mixed pattern.

-*Manufacturing grade production.* Production that meets the minimum grade standards and is defined as “manufacturing grade” by the Marketing Order for Dried Figs, as amended, which is in effect on the date insurance attaches.
+*Manufacturing grade production.* Production that meets the United States Standards for Grades of Dried Figs, Grade B, as amended, which is in effect on the date insurance attaches.

 *Marketable figs.* Figs that grade manufacturing grade or better in accordance with the Marketing Order for Dried Figs, as amended, which is in effect on the date insurance attaches.